AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

 ## Acknowledge notifications

-After viewing notifications, you can acknowledge them to clear them from the Notifications list or leave them to respond to later.
+After viewing notifications, you can acknowledge them to clear them from the [!UICONTROL Notifications] list or leave them to respond to later.

-On the Notifications page, you can view current and cleared notifications.
-You can also bring cleared notifications back to the Notifications list.
+On the [!UICONTROL Notifications] page, you can view current and cleared notifications.
+You can also bring cleared notifications back to the [!UICONTROL Notifications] list.

 * [Acknowledge notifications](#acknowledge-notifications)
 * [View acknowledged notifications](#view-acknowledged-notifications)